Learning Heterogeneous Agent Cooperation via Multiagent League Training: Results.

 \subsection{Policy Compatibility.}

 Fig.\ref{fig:win_rate_absolute_improvement_both} demonstrates the win rate improvement when the frontier policy group interferes with the past policy groups.
-The past policy groups have different levels of cooperative ability, quantified by their $\Omega$ metric (policy group win rate).
-In this experiment, we use past policy groups with $\Omega < 0.90$, which are more distinguishable from the frontier policy group with $\Omega \approx 1$.
-We use two tests described in Sec~\ref{PolicyIteration}.
-Frontier exclusive test results are represented by blue samples, and frontier-inclusive test results are shown with red samples.
+The past policy groups have different levels of cooperative ability measured using their $\Omega$ metric (policy group win rate).
+In this experiment, we use past policy groups satisfying $\Omega < 0.90$, which are distinguishable from the frontier policy group with $\Omega \approx 1$.
+We leverage two tests described in Sec~\ref{PolicyIteration}.
+In Fig.\ref{fig:win_rate_absolute_improvement_both}, frontier-exclusive test results are represented by blue samples, and frontier-inclusive test results are shown with red samples.
 A significant improvement can be observed in the policy group with $\Omega \in (0.2, 0.6)$ in both tests.
 The participants of the eventual frontier policy promote the win rate notably above the green $\Omega$ baseline, suggesting an affinity can be established between the frontier and past policies.
 When $\Omega > 0.7$, the room for improvement is limited.
-But frontier policies can still provide compatibility without raising conflicts that ruin the cooperation win rate in those experiments.
+Nonetheless, frontier policies can still provide compatibility without raising conflicts that ruin the cooperation win rate in those experiments.